Panasonic GX85 versus Panasonic G85

 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the GX85 offers a higher resolution than the one in the G85 (2765k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic GX85, the Panasonic G85, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The table below summarizes some of the other core capabilities of the Panasonic GX85 and Panasonic G85 in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic GX85 (⇒ rgt)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|